avr/fellowshipone/readme.md

 The builtin `F1` façade uses Guzzle's HTTP Client + OauthPlugin to make the requests.
 Consult their documentation for building requests and handling responses.

-For example, create a request to F1's API by using the appropriate endpoint and format:
+For example, create a request to Fellowship One's API by using the appropriate endpoint and format:

     $request = F1::get('v1/people/statuses.json')->send();

-Consulting Guzzle, there are multiple ways to get handle the response:
+Using Guzzle, there are multiple ways to handle the response:

     $response = $request->getBody(true);